etran890/odin-recipes/README.md

 # odin-recipes
 # This is project recipes, where I will make a recipe website using HTML.
-# It will include an index page and recipes.
+# The repo will include an index page and recipes.